Vietnam.vn - Nền tảng quảng bá Việt Nam

 US President Joe Biden, a longtime supporter of Israel, has resisted some pressure to cut aid or halt arms shipments to the country.
 His latest warnings mark the first time he has threatened to place conditions on aid packages, a development that could change the course of the nearly six-month-old war.

-In a statement on the call, the White House said Mr Biden “made clear that Israel needs to announce and take a series of specific, clear and actionable steps to address civilian harm, the humanitarian crisis and the safety of health workers”.
-They also said the call lasted about 30 minutes.
+In a statement on the call, the White House said Mr Biden “made clear that Israel needs to declare and take a series of specific, clear and actionable steps to address the harm to civilians, the humanitarian crisis and the safety of health workers”.
+The call lasted about 30 minutes, they said.

 In a statement, the White House said the president “made clear that US policy around Gaza will be determined based on our assessment of Israel’s initial actions around these steps.”